Rainbo233/CST-415/Project_6/README.md

 I have also attatched two executable files for the project, one for Windows and another for Linux, whichever you prefer.
+To run them, all you need to do is extract the file onto the desktop and run it, or enter it on the command line when going to the folder you extracted it to.

+Do note that you will not get the output terminal as shown in the video, for that you will need the Godot Engine as it uses it's output terminal to do.
+But the video shows it working just fine so that part is unneccessary.